AxonIQ/reference-guide/part2/command-model.md

 ### External Command Handlers

 In certain cases, it is not possible, or desired to route a command directly to an Aggregate instance.
-In such case, it possible to register a Command Handler object.
+In such case, it is possible to register a Command Handler object.

 A Command Handler object is a simple (regular) object, which has `@CommandHandler` annotated methods.
 Unlike in the case of an Aggregate, there is only a single instance of a Command Handler object, which handles all commands of the types it declares in its methods.